 Providers that offer this type of finance normally vet the businesses applying and choose the most promising looking business plans to feature on their platform.
 Investors then have an opportunity to invest for a small chunk of equity, and they diversify their risk by investing in a range of businesses at the same time.

-Providers of this type of equity finance include Crowdcube and Seedrs.
+Providers of this type of alternative business financing (equity finance) include Crowdcube and Seedrs.

 Invoice trading platforms provide finance for businesses against individual invoices, rather than signing clients up for long term contracts.
 It’s called ‘invoice trading’ because it connects businesses selling invoices with investors lending against those invoices via an online ‘peer-to- peer’ network.